PyFstat/PyFstat/README.md

-The module and associated scripts can be installed system wide (or to the currently active venv), assuming you are in the source directory, via
+The module and associated scripts can be installed system wide (or to the currently active venv), assuming you are in the (extracted or cloned) source directory, via
 ```
 python setup.py install
 ```